2012 Copa Sony Ericsson Colsanitas

 The 2012 Copa Sony Ericsson Colsanitas was a women's tennis tournament played on outdoor clay courts.
 It was the 15th edition of the Copa Sony Ericsson Colsanitas, and was on the International category of the 2012 WTA Tour.
-It took place at the Club Campestre El Rancho in Bogotá, Colombia, from February 13 through February 19, 2012.
-Lara Arruabarrena-Vecino won the singles title.
+The tournament was played at the Club Campestre El Rancho in Bogotá, Colombia, from 13 to 19 February.
+Unseeded Lara Arruabarrena-Vecino won the singles title.